Information Theory (Entropy, KL Divergence, Cross Entropy)

 - This relation is the main concept of

-. - The main function of
+information theory. - The main function of

-is quantifying the information and making possible to calculate it.
-In order to do it, What we can measure isprobability
+information theoryis quantifying the information and making possible to calculate it.
+In order to do it, What we can measure isprobability. - we can formulate above example like this.

 - \[P(\text{tomorrow} = \text{heavy rainy} \ \vert \ \text{today} = \text{clear})\]